Astronomy and religion: Background

-Heliocentrism and Geocentrism
+Heliocentrism and geocentrism

 Heliocentrism is the idea that the sun is the center of the universe, and all the planets revolve around it.
 This is opposite to geocentrism in which the Earth is the center of the universe with the sun and all the other planets revolve around it.
 The geocentric model was the widely accepted model during the times of Plato, Aristotle, Ptolemy, and other astronomers.
 This model was rooted in observations made by astronomers at the time as well as being rooted in religion.
 Nicolaus Copernicus followed by astronomers such as Galileo Galilei and Johannes Kepler suggested a different model with the sun at the center of the universe.
-This model was also based on observation but incorporated the use of the newly created telescope as well as several mathematical observations creating orbits in the shape of ellipses.
+This model was based on more extensive and precise observations with classical instruments, The newly created telescope provided supporting evidence and mathematical studies suggested orbits in the shape of ellipses.
 These models were not accepted by society which at the time was dominated by the Catholic religion and these astronomers received harsh criticism both the church and those around them.